alexis-forbes/frontend-warehouse-main/README.md

 You can delete items in the cart or directly increase or reduce the amount of products you want to send to the cart.
 After a sales has been made, the inventory in the store is updated accordingly with React context:
 - Cart will be empty
-- The amount of products added will be reset
+- The inventory will be reset
 - The user is prompted with new options to create a new sale